pyscript/docs/docs/user-guide/configuration.md

 }
 ```

-The names in the list of `packages` can be any of the following valid forms:
+When using Pyodide, the names in the list of `packages` can be any of the
+following valid forms:

 * A name of a package on PyPI: `"snowballstemmer"`
 * A name for a package on PyPI with additional constraints: